-Car travel will be reimbursed at a standard rate of the ATO standard mileage rate, please refer to the ATO website for the latest rate (72 c/km at January 2021).
+Car travel will be reimbursed at a standard rate of the ATO standard mileage rate, please refer to the ATO website for the latest rate.

-Any other travel should be at economy rates and you should provide details in the space provided.
+Any other travel should be at economy rates, and you should provide details in the space provided.